 The P-Card should only be used to purchase commodities/services that are not governed by other agreements and/or policies and when securing quality products and/or services at a competitive price without compromise.
 Following procedures ensures we are diligent in safeguarding our funds and performing our perspective duties in an ethical manner.
 The University of Arkansas at Little Rock cannot pay a vendor an upcharge or usage fee for using a credit card.

 P-Card holders are required to store P-Cards in a safe, secure location.
-P-Card holders are not allowed to give their P-Card to anyone but an exempted designee who has a Designation Exemption Letter on file with the P-Card administrator.
+P-Card holders are not allowed to give their P-Card to anyone but a delegated employee who has a Cardholder Delegation Form on file with the P-Card administrator.

 If a P-Card is lost or stolen, the P-Card holder must immediately report the loss to the P-Card administrator and the P-Card holder’s direct supervisor.
 If the occurrence happens after business hours, the P-Card holder will immediately call the issuing bank and report the lost or stolen P-Card.
 The telephone number is located on the back of the P-Card and should be recorded and stored in an alternative location for accessibility in case of emergency.

-State Contract Items: Items covered by mandatory state contracts may not be purchased using the P-Card, unless the purchase is from the state contract vendor at or below the state contract price.
+Mandatory State Contract Items.
+Items covered by mandatory state contracts may not be purchased using the P-Card, unless the purchase is from the state contract vendor at or below the state contract price.
 Procurement Services can provide written documentation about state contract vendors willing to accept the P-Card.

 Back to top